 This combination will make the color of your eyes pop and will hold anyone who views them captive.
 If your eyes have an undertone that is blue or green, use a purple shadow, any variant in this color hue will do, and pair the shadow with black eyeliner for a Wow effect that is sure to spark compliments and conversations.

 Alexandria's Genesis in Media and Culture

-In fact, Alexandria's Genesis was created when a young woman named Cameron Miquelon wrote a fanfiction (fan-written story for an existing media) for a 1990s MTV television show called "Daria".
+In fact, Alexandria's Genesis was created when a young woman named Cameron Miquelon wrote a fanfiction (a super human fan-written story for an existing media) for a 1990s MTV television show called "Daria".

 Liz Taylor is one of the most discussed celebrity to have Violet Eyes caused by Alexandria's Genesis.
 But did Elizabeth Taylor violet eyes color was real or fake?
 Well, Elizabeth Taylor's eye color has been a hot topic during all her lifetime.
 Let's look into this Alexandria's Genesis Elizabeth Taylor case in detail to check whether Elizabeth Taylor has Alexandria's Genesis or not.

 Liz Taylor won award for the films Who's Afraid of Virginia Wolf (1962) and Cleopatra (1963).
 In both movies her eyes color was deep violet hue.
 This raised a debate, whether or not Elizabeth was wearing colored contact lenses.
 Yet, the colored contact lenses technology was commercially not available until 1983.